Is your Hair thinning?

 Ketoconazole has been seen to cause 5 -reductase inhibition.
 Additionally, in humans Ketoconazole has also been shown to inhibit the binding of 5 -reductase to sex hormone globulins.
 Clinical studies suggest that Ketoconazole may inhibit the production of DHT thus reducing the pathway that leads to the characteristic miniaturization of hair follicles in Androgenetic Alopecia.

 Finasteride is the generic name for Propecia/Proscar.
-This medication was original made to treat prostate disease.
+This medication was original made to treat prostate disease in men.
 It works primary by inhibiting an enzyme that harms the hair follicle.
 This enzyme is called 5-alpha reductase.
-It is well known that testosterone is converted to Dihydrotestosterone (DHT) in the Dermal Papillae region of the hair follicle.
+It is well known that testosterone is converted to Dihydrotestosterone (DHT) in the dermal papillae region of the hair follicle.
 It is the DHT that inhibits the normal growth cycles of the hair follicle.

-Finasteride is a prescription medication often used for men, but it can be used in women who have Polycystic Ovarian Disease and Hirsuitism caused by elevated androgen levels.
-Finasteride is not recommended for women primarily because it is often associated some birth defects if the patient is in their child bearing years.
-For women in child bearing years two forms of contraception is necessary if this medication is going to be used.
+Finasteride is a prescription medication often used for men, but it can be used in women who have genetic hair loss, Polycystic Ovarian Disease and Hirsuitism caused by elevated androgen levels.
+Finasteride in young women is not recommended for primarily because it is often associated some birth defects if the patient is in their childbearing years.
+For women in childbearing years, two forms of contraception are necessary if this medication is going to be used.

-Recent studies have shown Oral Finasteride at a dosage of 2.5 mg may be effective in treating women
+Recent studies have shown Oral Finasteride at a dosage of 1.0 mg to be effective in treating hair loss in women.